Tuesday, October 25, 2022

 Brucella are Gram-negative, catalase-positive, oxidase-positive, short oval rods, which are non-motile and usually occur singly, in pairs, or, rarely, in short chains.
 It grows optimally around 37oC and is killed by heating at 63oC for 7–10 min.
 When shed in the milk of an infected animal it can survive for many days if the acidity remains low.

-Brucellosis is a protracted (ling lasting) and debilitating (causing weakness) illness characterized by an incubation period of from one to six weeks.
+Brucellosis is a protracted (long lasting) and debilitating (causing weakness) illness characterized by an incubation period of from one to six weeks.
 Symptoms are a chronic, relapsing fever with accompanying lassitude (physical or mental weariness), sweats, headache, constipation, anorexia, pains in the limbs and back, and weight loss.
 After the temperature has returned to normal for a few days, another bout of fever may ensue and such episodes recur a number of times over several months.
 Treatment is commonly with a mixture of tetracycline and streptomycin.

 It is a facultative parasite and can live intracellularly or in extracellular body fluids.
 During the febrile stage, caused by circulating endotoxin, the organism may be isolated from the bloodstream but in the majority of laboratory-confirmed cases diagnosis is based on serological tests rather than cultural techniques.